tolyy/vehicle-behaviour-classification-on-intersections/README.md

 ### 1. Detection & Trajectory Logging
 Run the detection script to process video footage and generate a CSV file with vehicle trajectories and direction labels.
+You can see the example datasets on the folder dataset/
 ```bash
 python main.py
 ```